 Be prepared to spend more time on your ferns than you would on many other plants.
 Ferns tends to lose foliage on a regular basis, especially if the lighting is not quite right, the humidity is too low or the watering is not correct.
 And, let's face it, it's never easy to get everything perfect!

 Lower, older fronds should be the first to go, as they are replaced with new growth.
 Cut out any fronds as they begin to yellow or turn brown as this will help encourage new growth.
 Ferns can look unsightly if they are not kept well groomed.
 It is normal for a new plant to shed some of its old foliage while acclimating to a new environment.

 Temperatures for Adiantum Fern should be somewhere between 55°F and 75°F. Ferns in general will not do well in excessively low or high temperatures.
 Provide as much humidity as you are able.
 Plant in a terrarium, use a humidity tray, group with other plants or give it a home in your most humid room!
 Please provide bright, indirect light for your Maidenhair Fern.

-Watering Adiantum Fern - Potting mix should be kept moist at all times.
+Potting mix of your Adiantum fern should be kept moist at all times.
 Do not allow to dry out completely.
-Allow topsoil to become just dry to the touch before watering.
+Allow topsoil to become dry to the touch before watering.
 Should not be kept overly wet either.
 This is one plant you will have to pay some attention to for good results.
 Please read sections on watering and lighting too.

 Keep your fern foliage clean and initially keep an eye out for insect problems.
 Mealybug and scale can sometimes be a problem but a good wash down with soapy water should be sufficient to control these pests.
 On some ferns this can be difficult and it may be easier to remove the foliage with the pest problems first and then spray the rest with soap mixture.
 Just make sure you treat as soon as you notice a problem as they can damage your plant.